shtwzrd/friar/README.md

 _Fennel Repl In Awesome Repl_

 ## What?
 Interact with your running AwesomeWM session from inside Emacs, using [Fennel](https://fennel-lang.org), a lua-based Lisp.

+Interested in using Fennel for writing your own AwesomeWM configuration?
+Check the `starter-kit` included in this repo.
+It contains an `rc.lua` that bootstraps loading the provided `config.fnl` file, which is a line-for-line translation of the default AwesomeWM configuration.

 ## Installation
 Via `use-package` with `straight.el`: